maryefern/type-theme/community-please-confirm.md

   </div>
   </div>
                     <h2>Thank you.
 Just one more step!</h2>
                     <p>You still need to confirm your e-mail address.
-If you skip this LAST step, I will not be able to give you access to the Persuasive Bloggers community.
+If you skip this LAST step, I will not be able to give you your VIP access.
 (We need to make sure that you are a real person and not a robot!)
 So, if you ARE a real person, please go confirm your e-mail following the instructions below:</p>
             </div>

 <div class="columns group">